so-rose/openlut/README.md

-# openlut
+# openlut - Open-source tools for practical color management.

-## Open-source tools for practical color management.
+**Main development happens at https://git.sofusrose.com/so-rose/openlut - take a look!

 What is it?
 -----